ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Bosch reckon an average of 40 miles range can be achieved in ‘tour’ mode using the 500Wh battery – check out the Bosch range calculator for more info.

-On to my list of the 7 best electric cargo bikes available for the 2021 / 2022 season.
-All the bikes listed below have been chosen based on their overall specification, build quality and value for money.
+On to my list of the 7 best electric cargo bikes currently available.
+The cargo e-bikes listed below have been chosen based on their overall specification, build quality and value for money.
 Unfortunately, there’s no such thing as a cheap cargo e-bike, but when you think about how much money you could potentially save over the course of a year, they start to make perfect sense!

 1. Raleigh Stride 2 Cargo E-Bike